Google extends timeline for Indian developers till Mar 2022 to integrate with Play billing

-NEW DELHI : Google on Monday said it is deferring the deadline for developers in India to integrate with its Play billing system by six months to March 31, 2022.
+NEW DELHI, Oct 5: Google on Monday said it is deferring the deadline for developers in India to integrate with its Play billing system by six months to March 31, 2022.

 The development comes days after many Indian developers and startups had raised concerns around Google’s Play billing system, saying the tech giant cannot force Indian app developers/owners to sell digital services by compulsorily using its billing system.